• One of an opera singer’s most important jobs is to act out the character and be a clear storyteller.

 When Marian Sang by Newbery Honoree Pam Muñoz Ryan and Caldecott Medalist Brian Selznick introduces us to one of our country’s most important singers and role models, Marian Anderson.
 Anderson was an opera singer who gave a historic concert on the steps of the Lincoln Memorial in 1939, which drew an integrated crowd of 75,000 people in pre-Civil Rights America, but this was only part of her story.

-Literacy Extension: Bravo!
+Literacy Link: Bravo!
 Brava!
 A Night at the Opera

 Bravo!
 Brava!
 A Night at the Opera by Anne Siberell introduces us to what an opera is by showing how it is made.
 From composer, choreographer, and costume designers to the conductor, lighting and special effects crew, and, of course, the singers, the excitement builds as Siberell explains each person’s role in producing an opera.